Hello ! My name is Arundhuti.

 The primary reason for starting this blog was to keep a track of all the recipes I have been collecting over these years, which means having my very own recipe journal.
 Storing my valuable recipes online not only gives me the advantage of easy access at anytime, it also lets me share good food with other food lovers like me.

 Being a Bengali, I have mostly lived on Bengali cuisine.
-However, being married to a non-bengali who had and has the enjoyment of relishing almost every cuisine available in the world; I try to be experimental.
+However, being married to a North Indian who had and has the enjoyment of relishing almost every cuisine available in the world; I try to be experimental.
 So, here you will also come upon numerous recipes other than the conventional bengali ones.

 A lot of the recipes that I share here, are either from my mother, other family members, relatives or friends.
 Some are adapted or inspired from my ever growing collection of cookbooks, and some from magazines or cookery shows, along with some which by all means are my own.